-SLP Neuro Care is a Speech Language Pathology outpatient service provider for adults and geriatrics with neurogenic communication disorders, swallowing disorders and voice disorders caused by a neurological condition or event.
-It is our mission to provide the highest quality of care and support to individuals with communication and swallowing disorders.
-We believe that every person has the right to effective communication and the ability to enjoy mealtimes without difficulty.
+SLP Neuro Care is a Speech Language Pathology outpatient service provider for adults and geriatrics with neurogenic communication disorders, cognitive disorders, fluency disorders, and voice disorders caused by a neurological condition or event.
+It is our mission to provide the highest quality of care and support to individuals with these conditions.
+We believe that every person has the right to effective communication and the ability to perform at their optimal cognitive function.

 We provide comprehensive assessments, individualized treatment plans, and ongoing support to ensure that our clients receive the best possible care.